ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ### Demo

 The CKEditor 5 instance below is configured to keep the HTML comments in the document content.
 You can view the source of the document using {@link features/source-editing source editing} feature.
-Toggle the source editing mode {@icon @ckeditor/ckeditor5-source-editing/theme/icons/source-editing.svg Source editing} to see that HTML comment is present in the document source.
-You can uncomment the paragraph that is below the picture and after leaving the source editing mode, you will see this paragraph in the editable area.
+Toggle the source editing mode {@icon @ckeditor/ckeditor5-source-editing/theme/icons/source-editing.svg Source editing} to see that the HTML comment is present in the document source.
+You can uncomment the paragraph below the picture and upon leaving the source editing mode, you will see this paragraph in the editable area.

 {@snippet features/html-comment}